joshgrib/keyzen-colemak/readme.md

 ### Completed

 - [x] Reorder character to put symbols before capitals
-- [x] Flash background red on errors so you have feedback when the sound is off
+- [x] Flash background red on errors and green on level up so you have feedback when the sound is off
 - [x] Scrolling character tape instead of "word"s

 ### Planned